matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/005 Diffie Hellman and RSA.md

 3. `TGS` must decrypt the ticket using a shared key with `AS` (yellow key).
 Sends back the client-service exchange key (blue) to `C`, along with encrypted new ticket in Message E. `C` will not have the black key.
 4. `C` sends over the ticket (the same Message E) and the requested service to `SS`. `SS` has the service key to decrypt this ticket (black key).
 Validates `C` for the service.
 5. Return a timestamp to `C`.

+**Advantages of Kerberos**
+1. The TGS does not track the tickets it shares with users
+2. Kerberos has been heavily scrutinized
+3. Maintained and updated constantly

+**Limitations of Kerberos**